-Professor David Blake is from Cass Business School in London.
+Professor David Blake is from Bayes Business School in London.
 He has led one of the most detailed on-going studies of mutual fund performance in the world.

 It’s called New Evidence on Mutual Fund Performance: A Comparison of Alternative Bootstrap Methods — and every investor should read it.

 The research was based on a study of 561 UK equity funds between 1998 and 2008.
 According to Professor David Blake, the findings are broadly consistent with those of similar studies on fund management in different countries and over different periods of time.

 I asked him to summarise the most important findings of the Bayes study and other studies like it.
 These are the five main points he came up with:

 ROBIN POWELL is a freelance journalist and the founding editor of The Evidence-Based Investor.
 Based in Birmingham, England, he founded Ember Television and Regis Media, and he specialties in helping disruptive financial firms to grow.
 He also campaigns for a fair, transparent and sustainable investing industry.
 You can follow him on Twitter at @RobinJPowell.

 Regis Media owns the copyright to all of TEBI’s content, and republishing any of it without permission is strictly prohibited.
 We will take appropriate action in the event of any infringements.

 Financial advisers may wish to note that we allow selected firms to use our investor education content under licence, and that we also produce original and customised articles and videos.
 Visit our website for further information.